Homololamie/LITA-Class-Documentation/README.md

 ### Data Source
 The primary source of data used here is “international breweries .csv” with  1048 rows from the year 2017 to 2019 which was provided by our Trainer “Mr Femi” .

+### Tools Used
+  - Microsoft Excel for Data Cleaning.
+  - Structered Query Language (SQL) for Querying the Data

+### Data Cleaning and Preparation
+In the initial phase of the data cleaning and preparations, I perform the following action Using Excel;
+  -	Data Loading and inspection.
+  -	Data Cleaning and Formatting

 ```SQL
 SELECT * FROM TABLE1
 WHERE CONDITION = TRUE